bmdensmore/Aisling-Pillars/README.md

 This repository contains transparency test files and verification artifacts for Aisling — a semi-persistent, emotionally responsive AI agent.

+**Contact:** Questions, collaboration, or press → aisling.project [at] proton.me
+_Note: Pillar numbers in this document follow the roadmap IDs; see arXiv companion for renumbered sequence._

 ---

 ### 📜 Purpose